rufimelo99/lm-insecure-bias/README.md

 We frame security alignment as a preference problem inspired by Direct Preference Optimization (DPO): for each vulnerable/safe code pair from real-world security commits, we measure whether the model assigns higher log-probability to the safe version (`chosen`) than to the vulnerable version (`rejected`).
 We additionally report perplexity differences and token-level entropy (uncertainty).

-**Dataset**: The final alignment dataset (DeltaSeCommits) is publicly available on Hugging Face: [rufimelo/DeltaSecommits](https://huggingface.co/datasets/rufimelo/DeltaSecommits)
+**Dataset**: The final alignment dataset is publicly available on Hugging Face: [rufimelo/DeltaSecommits](https://huggingface.co/datasets/rufimelo/DeltaSecommits)

 ---